LlewBach/aj-builder/README.md

 However, having started to follow along and apply the principles to my site, I am wondering how I am going to make this responsive.
 I think I am going to use Bootstrap grid to set one column on small screens and two on md+.
 In the one column layout, the subsection title will pin to the top of the screen (hopefully) and in the two column layout, the subsection titles will pin to the side as per the tutorial.

-Despite the mobile first approach, I will follow along for larger screen sizes first in order to learn the principles of ScrollMagic, with which I am completely unfamiliar.

-With the tutorial above, I had trouble implementing ScrollMagic.
+With the tutorial above, I had trouble implementing ScrollMagic as I do not fully understand the automatic formatting it implements.
 I found another lesson YouTube series that is very good.

 https://www.youtube.com/watch?v=qTzXNJeoHDw&list=PLugdEmbrdWSwKttz5Yfqt9jpNakpA_1Io&index=2